 If you’ve been inspired to visit Egypt, be sure to check out all the travel offers on PADI Travel.
 The PADI Travel Scuba Travel Experts are on hand 24/7 to help get your next dive adventure booked!

-Author bios
+Author Bios

 Sarah O’Gorman is the Marketing Manager for Red Sea Diving Safari where she has worked for the last 6 years while living in Marsa Alam.
-Red Sea Diving Safari has operated three eco-lodges dedicated to divers in the Marsa Alam and Hamata region for almost 30 years.
+Red Sea Diving Safari operates three eco-lodges dedicated to divers in the Marsa Alam and Hamata region for almost 30 years.
 Sarah enjoys underwater photography and can be found most days sneaking out of the office for a dive or two!

-Beth (“my lovelies”) Sanders, after achieving her PADI Open Water in her native Wales in became completely addicted to the underwater world.
-Her fixation has cost her jobs, boyfriends and a whole load of other “respectable” things so finally she had to make the diving pay… Becoming a PADI Instructor was the only option for Beth, who achieved the PADI Master Instructor rating during her time working with Camel Dive Club & Hotel(Sharm El Sheikh, Egypt).
+Beth (“my lovelies”) Sanders, after achieving her PADI Open Water Diver in her native Wales, became completely addicted to the underwater world.
+Her fixation has cost her jobs, boyfriends and a whole load of other “respectable” things, so finally she had to make the diving pay.
+Becoming a PADI Instructor was the only option for Beth, who achieved the PADI Master Instructor rating during her time working with Camel Dive Club & Hotel (Sharm El Sheikh, Egypt).
 Beth can usually be found chatting with guests, dancing on the Camel Bar and underwater in the Red Sea.
-Lastly, she’s a scuba travel expert with PADI Travel.
+She’s also a Scuba Travel Expert with PADI Travel.

 Share This